Hchoudhry15/-DisasterReliefAid-App/installation.md

 For any issues with running the app, most of the time you can fix it by running `flutter doctor` and following the instructions to fix any issues.

+Flutter also maintains a list of common issues and their fixes [here](https://github.com/flutter/flutter/wiki/Workarounds-for-common-issues).